javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 **Mouse events:**
 - `click` -- when the mouse clicks on an element (touchscreen devices generate it on a tap).
 - `contextmenu` -- when the mouse right-clicks on an element.
-- `mouseover` -- when the mouse cursor comes over an element.
+- `mouseover` / `mouseout` -- when the mouse cursor comes over / leaves an element.
-- `mousedown` and `mouseup` -- when the mouse button is pressed and released over an element.
+- `mousedown` / `mouseup` -- when the mouse button is pressed / released over an element.
 - `mousemove` -- when the mouse is moved.

 **Form element events:**